 Patricia is a passionate ballet teacher and is currently on faculty at New Haven Ballet and Chrystie Street Ballet Academy.
 After starting her teaching career as a ballet faculty assistant at Ballet Tech, she initiated and taught the Teen Ballet Series at The Ailey Extension under its former director, Yvette Campbell.

 Patricia's dance collaborations with visual artists sparked an interest in art and architectural history.
-She has worked on digital media projects for the Metropolitan Museum of Art, and is a contributing author (in English and German) for Bleibende und verschwundene Raummalereien (Nürnberg: Verlag für moderne Kunst, 2014), a catalog of wall paintings by Annegret Hoch.
-Patricia is also a contributor to the Society of Architectural Historians' Archipedia (forthcoming).
+She has worked on a variety of art historical ventures including digital media projects for the Metropolitan Museum of Art.